LLM Automation: From Demo to Dependable

 If the model cannot be taken at its word, something deterministic has to keep it honest.
 In a working agent the model is maybe ten percent of the system; the rest is scaffolding that checks, retries, throttles, validates, guards credentials, and decides when to cut the model off.
 That scaffolding is the product.
 Look at where the model actually sits in three of my flows:

 • Email triage is mostly Python.
 Fetching the mailbox, parsing, deduping, applying the unambiguous rules, logging, retrying, and the schedule that keeps it alive are all deterministic code.
-The LLM is invoked only for the ambiguous minority — and each such message in a fresh, isolated context, so cost and behavior stay bounded.
+The LLM is invoked only for the ambiguous minority, and each such message in a fresh, isolated context, so cost and behavior stay bounded.
 The "AI inbox assistant" is a small reasoning call fenced inside a pipeline that is overwhelmingly plumbing.

 The pattern repeats: the model is a small, fenced reasoning component; the deterministic code around it wraps it, gates it, blinds it, and decides when to stop it.
-The model's intelligence is not the system's reliability — reliability is earned one operation at a time, in exactly the code no one puts in a demo.
+The model's intelligence is not the system's reliability.
+Reliability is earned one operation at a time, in exactly the code no one puts in a demo.

-Every flow is its own project, and failure is metered
+Every flow is its own project

-That cost can be driven down — trimming re-sent history, narrowing the toolset, pinning one model provider.
+That cost can be driven down by trimming re-sent history, narrowing the toolset, or pinning one model provider.
 None of these is a switch; each is its own piece of deep engineering, stacked run after run.
 And even on the cheapest models, even fully optimized, the result lands right at the line where automating the job barely beats doing it by hand.

 "The agent will do your shopping for you" meant, in practice: it can spend thirteen dollars doing one small piece of your shopping.

-Business takeaway: before counting what automation saves, count two things it costs — the engineering required to make the per-run price bearable at all, and the price of every attempt that fights back.
+Business takeaway: before counting what automation saves, count two things it costs: the engineering required to make the per-run price bearable at all, and the price of every attempt that fights back.

-The tooling is early — across the field, not just here
+The tooling is early

 This is not one homemade system's failing.
-The whole class — terminal-launched agents, autonomy frameworks — is early and unoptimized.
+The whole class (terminal-launched agents, autonomy frameworks) is early and unoptimized.
 A wave of agents with real graphical interfaces is arriving now, from research labs and enterprise vendors alike.
-That so many serious players are starting at once does not weaken the immaturity claim — it confirms it.
+That so many serious players are starting at once does not weaken the immaturity claim; it confirms it.
 The advice is unromantic: experiment, by all means; build a money-critical process on it, not yet.

 Where AI is genuinely excellent